Holiday Rental Gladstone Tasmania

 Tasmania's most north easterly township, Gladstone is the accessway to Mount William National Park, an isolated wilderness area fringed with gorgeous bays stretching from Ansons River to Musselroe Bay.

-Close to swimming, surfing and fishing, beautiful white beaches, bushwalks and wildlife at Mt William National Park, and along the other unspoilt bays and beaches.
+Close to swimming, surfing and fishing, beautiful white beaches, bushwalks and wildlife at Mt William National Park, and discover beautiful pristine bays and beaches with excellent fishing and 4WD opportunities.

 Gladstone-South Mt.
 Cameron area is a favoured spot for lapidarists.
 The area has a colourful history as a centre for gold and tin mining activities.
 The district has many tin mining ruins, notably at Boobyalla (17 km north west) which was once Gladstones shipping port.